Concept musical: Definition

-"The term 'concept musical' did not appear in theatrical scholarship until after 1970, when the phrase "conceived by" preceded Michael Bennett’s name in the A Chorus Line billing.
-Most theater historians agree that the terms 'concept' and 'musical' were not linked until 1968, in a New York Times review of Zorba by critic Martin Gottfried.
+The term 'concept musical' was influenced by the 1968 New York Times review of Zorba by critic Martin Gottfried.
 Referring to Harold Prince's direction rather than the show itself, Gottfried wrote: "Conception is the big word here - it is what is coming to replace the idea of a 'book'... there is even less room than in the usual musical [for story] because Prince's concept... apparently won out on every question about cutting."
-In a later review of Sondheim's Follies, Gottfried defined it as "a show whose music, lyrics, dance, stage movement and dialogue are woven through each other in the creation of a tapestry-like theme (rather than in support of a plot)."
+In his 1971 review of Follies, Gottfried defined the concept musical as "a show whose music, lyrics, dance, stage movement and dialogue are woven through each other in the creation of a tapestry-like theme (rather than in support of a plot)."

-Modern critics disagree as to the exact definition of the concept musical.
-It is generally agreed upon that in a concept musical, emphasis is placed upon style, message, and thematic metaphor rather than on the plot itself.
-Thus, the show's structure is rarely cohesive or linear.
-Critics agree that the most defining aspect of a concept musical is its use of theme.
-This holistic approach to each show, which focuses on the truthful representation of the theme in every aspect of the final production, sets it apart from other musical theatre forms.
-Young-Gerber states: "In musical comedy there is no theme.
+Concept musicals place emphasis upon style, message, and thematic metaphor rather than the plot itself, thus the show's structure is rarely cohesive or linear.
+Chiefly understood by its holistic approach to each show, the concept musical strives for artistic representation of the theme in every aspect of the final production.
+Distinguishing it from other forms of musical theatre: "In musical comedy there is no theme.
 The revue uses a theme to unify disparate musical numbers and specialty acts.
 The integrated musical contains a theme.
 In contrast, the concept musical embodies a theme [that is] developed as the musical is written."

-Thus, the concept musical can also be defined by its structural characteristics and common staging techniques.
-Its songs "punctuate rather than flow out from the story," serving as a means of self-reflection for the character and acting as commentary upon the theme.
+Concept musicals share structural characteristics and common staging techniques: songs "punctuate rather than flow out from the story," serving as a means of self-reflection for the character and acting as commentary upon the theme.
 The message of the show often spurs within its director a "renewed emphasis on the visual aspects of the performance... [leading] to a more abstract, unrealistic, non-representational staging, as the director has to free himself/herself from the confines of scenic verisimilitude in order to explore the visual dynamics of the stage."
-The attention paid to visual presentation has led many critics to recognize the concept musical as the most expressive and imagistic form of musical theatre.
-Theatre historian Vagelis Siropoulos writes: "A sense of aesthetic totality is provided not by the linear unfolding of a narrative but by the overarching staging concept, which turns the spectator's attention to the overall principle of organization in the same way that an abstract painting does."
+The attention paid to visual presentation marks the concept musical as the most expressive and imagistic form of musical theatre.
+Theatre historian Vagelis Siropoulos notes "a sense of aesthetic totality is provided not by the linear unfolding of a narrative but by the overarching staging concept, which turns the spectator's attention to the overall principle of organization in the same way that an abstract painting does."